erlichlab/gpstress/README.md

 The data folder contains anonymized choice and stress data from our subjects.

-%media

-%The media folder contains movies demonstrating the tasks.

 figs

 The figures folder contains high quality PDFs of the individual delay discounting fits and the individual timing figures (Figure S1 and Figure S2, respectively).
 Also, if you run the src/analysis/master.m script it will put figures in this folder.